Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Introduction

 In Paper I we simulated the formation and migration of a giant planet in a protoplanetary disc.
 By focusing on four elemental tracers in the final atmosphere of the planet, namely Carbon (C), Oxygen (O), Nitrogen (N), and Sulphur (S), we built a model to constrain the extent of the migration and the phase of the accreted material.
 We employed a stationary protoplanetary disc that inherited the composition from its parent cloud.
 However, a complete picture of the physical and chemical structure of protoplanetary discs is still elusive.
 One of the still open questions concerns precisely their initial chemical setup.
-Specifically, it is unclear whether discs inherit their composition from the pre-stellar phase (i.e. from the molecular cloud out of which the host star formed, as assumed in Paper I), in the so called \textit{inheritance} scenario, or experience a complete chemical reset as a result of ionising irradiation from the protostar, known as \textit{reset} scenario.
+Specifically, it is unclear whether discs inherit their composition from the pre-stellar phase (i.e., from the molecular cloud out of which the host star formed, as assumed in Paper I), in the so called \textit{inheritance} scenario, or experience a complete chemical reset as a result of ionising irradiation from the protostar, known as \textit{reset} scenario.
 To date, neither the inheritance, nor the reset scenario can completely explain the Solar System record.
 In fact, comparative studies of meteorites and comets in the Solar System with protostellar objects in protoplanetary discs provide evidence for both of them (e.g., \citealp{oberg2021} and references therein).

-In this work, we tested the diagnostic power of our model against different chemical initial conditions for the protoplanetary disc.
+In this work, we tested the diagnostic power of our model against different initial chemical conditions for the protoplanetary disc.
 To further explore the parameter space, we also examined the implications of different levels of ionising radiation reaching the disc midplane.

-Section~\ref{sec:model} provides a description of our dynamical and compositional model.
+Section~\ref{sec:model} provides a description of our planet formation and disc compositional models , further discussed also in the Appendix~\ref{app:A}.
 In Section~\ref{sec:results} we present our results in terms of elemental ratios in the disc and in the planet envelope.
 Specifically, we discuss how the elemental ratios can be used to characterise giant planets in terms of their accretion history (Section~\ref{sec:res_accretion}), migration scenario (Section~\ref{sec:res_migration}), and chemical structure of the birth environment (Section~\ref{sec:res_chemistry}).
 Finally, in Section~\ref{sec:concl}, we draw the conclusions of our work and summarise the applications of our results.